WebWallen/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+Sessions store information about a client that may need to be referenced later.
+Mostly, they're meant to verify a user's identity, which is done via cookies.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+It basically scrambles the given password into a long and indecipherable string for security purposes.

 - [ ] What does bcrypt do to slow down attackers?

+Add time to the security algorithm with a Key Deviation Function (Hash + Time)

 - [ ] What are the three parts of the JSON Web Token?

+Header (algorithm/token type), payload (claims to data we want to store), and sigature (encoding payload/header together).

 ## Minimum Viable Product